SimaElisabeta/Planets-fact-site/README.md

 ### Features

 - I used **_Django_** package to develop my application.
-Django is a high-level Python web framework that follows the Model-View-Controller (MVC) architectural pattern.
+Django is a high-level Python web framework that follows the Model-View-Template (MVT) architectural pattern.
 It provides a set of tools and libraries that simplify the development of web applications.
+Working with Django for this project was a pleasant experience as the MTV structure helped me organize my project effectively and understand each step clearly.
-- For implementing my REST API, I made use of Django's **_JsonResponse_** class.
+- For implementing my REST API, I used Django's **_JsonResponse_** class.
 This class facilitated the creation of HTTP responses containing JSON-formatted payloads.
 By utilizing this class, Python data structures like dictionaries and lists were automatically serialized into JSON format.
-To test the functionality of my REST API, you can navigate to either the `/api/` or `api/v1/planets/` URL.
-Please note that the `/api/` help-page is currently under construction.
+To test the functionality of my REST API, you can navigate to either the `api/` or `api/v1/planets/` URL.
+Please note that the `api/` help-page is currently under construction.
 In the future it will provide instructions on how to utilize the API effectively.